qqc524/A-B-Testing-Analysis-New-Search-Ranking-System/README.md

 - The **booking time did not increase**
 - **Effect sizes** show the improvement is meaningful

-**Recommendation:** The new search ranking system **should be rolled out** to all users because it increases bookings without harming the booking experience.
+**Recommendation:** The new search ranking system can be **apply to all users**, because it increases bookings without slowing down the booking process.